Nobu Restaurant Las Vegas

 - Rock shrimp tempura with creamy spicy sauce

-- Vegan, vegetarian and gluten free menu options
+- Vegan, vegetarian and gluten free options available

-- Waiters can provide tailored custom menu itineraries upon request
+- Waiters can provide custom tailored menus upon request

 Diners "dream" of the dinners at Nobu Matsuhisa’s Japanese "hot spot," proffering "melt-in-your-mouth" sushi and "mind-blowing" cooked dishes like the "star"-quality miso black cod, plus omakase options; a "helpful" staff distributes everything in a "cool," "hopping" space ripe for "celeb sightings" – "how could you not love it?